Simon Raymonde

-Simon Philip Raymonde (born Simon Philip Pomerance; 3 April 1962, in London) is an English musician and record producer.
-He is the son of the late arranger and composer Ivor Raymonde.
+Simon Philip Raymonde (born 3 April 1962) is an English musician and record producer.
+He is the son of arranger and composer Ivor Raymonde.
 He is best known as the bass guitarist and keyboard player with the Scottish band Cocteau Twins from 1983 to 1997.

-Raymonde now runs the Bella Union record label.
+He now runs the Bella Union record label and management company Bella Union Artist Management.